(See School Policy 5144: Discipline)

 St. Odilia School recognizes the negative impact that bullying has on student health, welfare, safety and on the learning environment of the school.
 St. Odilia School recognizes that bullying creates an atmosphere of fear and intimidation, detracts from the safe environment necessary for student learning, and may lead to more serious violence.

 St. Odilia School cannot monitor all activities and eliminate all incidents of bullying between students, particularly when one or more of the students involved are not on school property, at school-related functions, and/or under the direct supervision of school personnel.

 The Bullying Policy is part of the Discipline Policy (see Policy No. 5144) for the school, and as such, progressive consequences will be used to improve behavior.

-Middle School (see School Policy 5144: Discipline- Middle School Attachment)
+Middle School (see School Policy 5144: Discipline- Middle School Handbook)

 The middle school years are of great importance in the formation of young people.
 Students formulate the attitudes and habits they will carry into their high school years during this time.
 Middle school is a bridge linking the elementary school to the high school years.
 The philosophy of the middle school is to help students realize their potential academically and understand their place in the community of Christian persons.
 An emphasis on accepting personal responsibility, personal growth and independence are central to this philosophy.
 These are vital to the student’s development academically, spiritually, and as a citizen.